 Lawsuit Charges Group Home Operator with Harming Young Women

-The California Constitutional right to privacy protects the fundamental right of California adolescents to retain personal control over the integrity of their bodies and to decide whether and when to parent.
+Not only are these practices contrary to good public health policy, they violate the law.
+The California constitutional right to privacy protects the fundamental right of California adolescents to retain personal control over the integrity of their bodies and to decide whether and when to parent.
 California’s medical confidentiality statutes additionally provide adolescents the right to control and limit the release of information regarding the reproductive and sexual health services they receive.
-Rebecca Gudeman, a Senior Attorney at the National Center for Youth Law (NCYL) says: “Promesa’s actions denying these young women access to reproductive and sexual health care are contrary to good public health policy, could threaten public health in Fresno, and are against the law.”

 These violations have also caused great harm to the young women placed in Promesa’s group homes by California’s foster care system.

 One of NCYL’s clients was not permitted to go to Planned Parenthood, even though she was experiencing vaginal bleeding for an extended period of time.
 She was eventually taken to a different medical provider which found that she was suffering a miscarriage.
 Promesa staff punished this young woman for violating their rules against sexual activity and being pregnant, and denied her visits with her young child.

 Promesa staff threatened another of NCYL’s clients with punishment if she received a birth control shot, telling her that she was not allowed to receive the shot because she was not allowed to be sexually active while living in their group homes.
 They similarly punished another young woman, who is also working with NCYL, when, during a medical appointment, she truthfully disclosed to her doctor that she had been sexually active in order to receive appropriate medical care.